2008 Toyota Matrix Reviews

 High headroom and flexible seating positions are among the Matrix's notable attributes.
 Two trim levels are available: base and step-up XR.
 An electronic stability system and six-CD stereo are among the notable options.

 The Matrix hatchback is built on a platform similar to the one used for Toyota's popular Corolla sedan.
 Measuring 171.3 inches long overall, the Matrix has a 102.4-inch wheelbase and stands 61.6 inches tall.
 Base wheels measure 16 inches in diameter.

 The Matrix seats up to five people.
 With the rear seats folded, cargo capacity measures 53.2 cubic feet.
 Standard equipment includes air conditioning, intermittent wipers, a CD player and a tilt steering wheel.
 The XR adds remote keyless entry, a sport steering wheel, and power windows, locks and mirrors.

 The 1.8-liter four-cylinder produces 126 horsepower.
 Either a four-speed automatic or five-speed manual transmission can be installed.

 Side-impact and side curtain airbags are optional.
-Optional antilock brakes are disc/drum on base and XR models, and all-disc with the M-Theory.
+Optional antilock brakes are disc/drum.
 An electronic stability system is also optional.

 The Matrix is stylish, well-built and nicely designed, but it's somewhat noisy.
 It's quiet enough when cruising, but the engine may growl and whine during acceleration.
 Road noise is also noticeable.
 The engine teamed with the automatic transmission doesn't have much oomph, either.
 Automatic-transmission gear changes are noticeable but not bothersome.